thwill1000/mmb4l/README.md

  * `CONSOLE SETTITLE title$`
      * Sets the console title.
-     * This is synonymous with the top-level `SETTITLE` command.

  * `CONSOLE SHOWCURSOR [ON | TRUE | OFF | FALSE | z%]`
-     * Shows or hides the cursor - without any argument this shows the cursor.
+     * Shows or hides the cursor; without any argument this shows the cursor.

 _\* Note that all PRINTing starts at and moves the current cursor position._